top of page

 Other investigative techniques as well as the human lie detector from California?
 What techniques?
 Origami fortune tellers with street names on the odd flaps and house numbers on the even?
 Hopscotch?

-I’m not accusing the police of not doing their job, I’m accusing them of doing it very badly.
+I’m not accusing the police of not doing their job, I’m accusing them of doing it very badly - so badly they shouldn't have tried.
 The statement mentions door to door inquiries that stopped a few doors short of the sex offender who lived nearby and whose fresh semen was found in a condom at the murder scene.
 The police discovered the owner by accident years later, his identity then as irrelevant at it was when they learned he was not Luke Mitchell.

 Perhaps the police were so committed so safeguarding their officers, they advised them never to approach strong psychotic men and directed them to criminals with lower risk, such as sane children.